robstrong/hook-receiver/README.md

-## Github WebHook Receiver and Command
+## Github WebHook Receiver and Command Runner
 This project is a simple web server which will receive Github WebHooks and then run a command based on the payload.

 ### Config